|

 reactivates the salts.
 The salts come from the ground and the building

+materials themselves.
 The only answer is to add

 a barrier layer against the wall that does not seal the wall (NOT Tanking)